-Way back before the first loan origination software became available, lenders and brokers manually followed guidelines to calculate debt-to-income ratios, evaluate the maximum loan amount based on property value and a host of other underwriting criteria.
-Because base lending guidelines became standardized, lenders began developing reasonably similar approaches to creating underwriting workflows.
+Way back before the first commercial loan origination software became available, lenders and brokers manually followed guidelines to calculate debt-to-income ratios, evaluate the maximum loan amount based on property value and a host of other underwriting criteria.
+Because base lending guidelines became standardized, commercial lenders began developing reasonably similar approaches to creating underwriting workflows.

 However, since creating these workflows involves adding steps or layers to a process, inefficiencies creep in, along with the potential for error and delay.
 For example, if a loan document contains an error, the entire lending process can grind to a halt while a loan assistant researches and corrects the problem.
-Commercial lending can be quite complex, inviting more opportunities for error.
+Commercial loan origination can be quite complex, inviting more opportunities for error.

 Leverage Data and Automation for Increased Productivity